The tallest

 - Tower distance angle

 From the smaller observation tower, we see the top of the larger tower at an elevation angle of 23°, and the difference in their heights is 12 m.
-How far apart are the observation towers? - Tallest people a
+How far apart are the observation towers? - The heights

 The heights of some dogs are shown in the table.
 (1 cm = 10 mm) Dog; Height Sam ; 280 mm Charlie; 56 cm Gus; 81,3 cm Buster; 635 mm Max; 38 cm Duke; 61 cm Which list shows the heights of the dogs from tallest to shortest?
-A. Max, Charlie, Duke, Gus, Sam, - Tower's view
+A. Max, Charlie, Duke, Gus, Sam, - Scale model

 From the church tower's view at 65 m, the top of the house can be seen at a depth angle of alpha = 45° and its bottom at a depth angle of beta = 58°.
 Calculate the house's height and its distance from the church. - Phileas

-According to a book written by Jules Verne in the 19th century, Phileas Fogg traveled around the world in 80 days.
-The Breitling Orbiter 3 balloon, which first circled the Earth without landing in 1999, was on the way for 19 days.
-The International Space - Central Park
+According to a book written by Jules Verne in the 19th century, Phileas Fogg travelled around the world in 80 days.
+The Breitling Orbiter 3 balloon, which first circled the Earth without landing in 1999, was in flight for 19 days.
+The International Space